PurdueHCR/Firestore/web_purduehcr/README.md

 If you have updates to these instructions, feel free to open a pull request with changes.

+## Create a new page for the App

+All pages that are not about user or account creation need to extend the BasePage class to have access to the side bar menu.

+To create a BLOC for a page, look at the Random Project Notes below to see a shortcut for creating them.

+To add a page to the navigation menu, you have to go to the PhcrDrawer class, add a const variable for the page and add it to the lists of permissions for user types.

+Then, go to RouteGenerator and add the logic to the if statements to handle that route

 ## Flutter Resources

 If this is your first time working on a Flutter Project, checkout the resources below.